IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ## 3.71 Get Authorization Token

-This transaction is used by Authorization Client actors to obtain an OAuth 2.1 compliant access token for use in a RESTful transaction to access data from a Resource Server actor.
+This transaction is used by Authorization Clients to obtain an OAuth 2.1 compliant access token for use in a RESTful transaction to access data from a Resource Server.

 The OAuth 2.1 Authorization Framework [OAuth 2.1, Section 4] defines the following authorization grant types: